dtgreene/christmas-decorations-extension/README.md

 # Christmas Lights

-A FireFox extension that adds Christmas lights to any website
+A Chrome and FireFox extension that adds Christmas decorations to any website